brianberns/CFR-Explained/Readme.md

 Counterfactual Regret Minimization (CFR) is an important machine learning algorithm for playing "imperfect information" games.
 These are games where some information about the state of the game is hidden from the players, but the rules and objectives are known.
 This is common, for example, in card games, where each player's cards are hidden from the other players.
 Thus, chess is a perfect information game (nothing is hidden), while Poker, Clue, Battleship, and Stratego are imperfect information games.

-This is my attempt to explain CFR and its variations in a concise, simple way using code.
+This repository is my attempt to explain CFR and its variations in a concise, simple way using code.
 As I was learning about CFR, I found some aspects difficult to understand, due to confusing terminology and poor implementations (in my opinion).
 The dense math of academic papers that introduced these algorithms didn't help much either.

 ## Implementations

 Each script in this repository demonstrates a particular variation of CFR in F#, a functional programming language for the .NET platform.
 For clarity, each script is self-contained – there is no code shared between them.

 Functional programming means that these implementations contain no side-effects or mutable variables.
-I find that such code is much easier to understand and reason about than the kind of Python typically used in machine learning.
+I find that such code is easier to understand and reason about than the kind of Python typically used in machine learning.
 (I think the ML community could really benefit from better software engineering, but that's a topic for another day.)

 ## Kuhn Poker

-Like many other introductions to CFR, I've used [Kuhn Poker](https://en.wikipedia.org/wiki/Kuhn_poke) in these examples because it is a very simple imperfect information card game, but does not have an obvious "best" strategy.
+Like most other introductions to CFR, I've used [Kuhn Poker](https://en.wikipedia.org/wiki/Kuhn_poke) in these examples because it is a very simple imperfect information card game, but does not have an obvious "best" strategy.

+At each decision point in Kuhn poker, the active player always has a choice of two actions: bet/call or check/fold.

 Note that Kuhn poker is zero-sum, two player game.
 In other words, one player's gain is the other player's loss.
 For simplicity, the implementations of CFR contained here rely on this fact, and can be adapted to other zero-sum, two player imperfect information games as well.